 This story focuses on a man who makes a pact with the Devil, trading his soul in return for special powers.

-Meanwhile the last name O’Dimm is probably a reference to Walter Odimm, the antagonist of Stephen King’s Dark Tower book series.
+Meanwhile, the last name O’Dimm is probably a reference to Walter O’dim, the demonic sorcerer antagonist of Stephen King’s Dark Tower book series.

 And what about his alternate names — Man of Glass and Master Mirror?